-Mary Simpson, a stroke survivor who manages the Web site and Internet community at www.centralpain.org, places her pain level “usually at 3 to 5 with meds.
+Mary Simpson, a stroke survivor who has managed the website and online community for the Central Pain Syndrome Foundation, places her pain level “usually at 3 to 5 with meds.
 I have seen levels of 7 to 8 for short periods when triggered by a reaction to a medicine or an injury.”
 Mary finds some relief from the anti-convulsant Neurontin.

 She keeps in touch with the world through the Internet via her online stroke support groups.
 “I am a big advocate of online stroke support.
 The sooner one looks online, the faster they are helped.
 The vast knowledge of hundreds of stroke survivors awaits anyone who looks online.”